mhorga/mhorga.github.io/_posts/2016-05-02-using-metalkit-part-10.markdown

 title: Using MetalKit part 10
 layout: post
 ---
-Let's start by creating a new `Xcode` playground for `OS X`.
-Once created, click the `Show the Assistant editor` button and also press `Command + 1` to show the `Project navigator` as well.
-Your playground should look like this:
+Let's start by stripping down the playground we used in [Part 8](http://mhorga.org/2016/03/07/using-metalkit-part-8.html).

 {% highlight swift %}
 {% endhighlight %}